aarontran/snr-filaments/pipeline.md

 Below I give an abbreviated version of the pipeline, for quick reference and to see where files go / what code does what.

+WARNING: the scripts aren't super robust -- they make assumptions about filenames, numbers/ordering, etc..., which generally hold if you follow the pipeline.
+Manually moving files a lot is not the best idea (best to rerun the pipeline).
+Numbering/ordering follows region file order, starting from 1.

 Pipeline 1: radial profiles and fits
 ==================================